Ezhavathu Manithan: Soundtrack

-Reception
+Release and reception

 Ezhavathu Manithan had a theatrical release on 11 June 1982, and opened to critical acclaim.
 It had a 100-day run at the theatres and received praise for its content and cast performances.
 Raghuvaran's acting was well received.

-In its review, Tamil magazine Ananda Vikatan appreciated the film's theme but criticised its failure to provide a solution for the issue of factory air pollution.
+In its review, the Tamil magazine Ananda Vikatan appreciated the film's theme but criticised its failure to provide a solution for the issue of factory air pollution.
 It further noted that the "intensity" reduced as the film progressed and called it "disappointing" towards the climax.
 It also noted that the sound recording was "poor" and the lip sync was "missing" in several scenes.
 However, it lauded the content and casting, and the "hard-hitting" dialogue.
+Thiraignani of Kalki praised the acting of Raghuvaran, Hariharan's direction, Dharma's cinematography, Somasundareshwar-Arunmozhi's dialogues and Vaidyanathan's music.

 Accolades

-At the 30th National Film Awards, it won the award for Best Feature Film in Tamil.
+At the 30th National Film Awards, Ezhavathu Manithan won the award for Best Feature Film in Tamil.
 In addition, it collected two awards: Third Best Film Award and Best Story Writer at the Tamil Nadu State Film Awards.

 The film premièred at the "Indian Panorama" section of the International Film Festival of India.
 It was also screened in the Soviet Union where it won the Afro–Asian Solidarity Award, the first Tamil film to win an international award.
 It was also one of India's official entries to the 13th Moscow International Film Festival (1983), where it was nominated for the Golden St. George prize.